 KPI Output indicator Annual Target Q1 Q2 Q3 Q4

 No

-Service Service
+KPI Percentage of cases 80% success rate in

+17 in favour of the NCC cases presented

+matters brought before the National

+before the National Consumer Tribunal

+Consumer Tribunal and/or Courts.

+and/or Courts.

+KPI Available 95% availability of

+18 complaints complaints handling

+handling e-Service e-Service System

-System and System and
+System and Website

-Website Website
+and Website

-KPI Number of days Pay service providers within Pay service Pay service Pay service providers Pay service providers
+KPI Number of days Pay service

-19 taken to pay 20 business days. providers providers within 20 business days. within 20 business days.
+19 taken to pay providers within 20

-suppliers. within 20 within 20

-business days. business days.
+suppliers. business days.

-KPI A functional mobile A functional mobile unit N/A N/A N/A Business case for the
+KPI A functional mobile A functional mobile N/A N/A N/A Business case for

-20 unit mobile unit.
+20 unit unit the mobile unit.